ShipEngine/connect-website/cli.md

 `dependencies` into `bundledDependencies`, runs `npm pack`, and creates a [tarball](https://en.wikipedia.org/wiki/Tar_(computing)) in the root of your project that you can inspect.

+> **Note** If a tarball already exists in the root of your project, it will be overwritten.

 This provides you with visibility as to exactly what is being sent to ShipEngine Connect.
 This is useful for ensuring that you are not sending us any sensitive data.
 It is also helpful in making sure you aren't including any unnecessary files in your package.
 For example, this may help